nilaycan/thesis/README.md

-# thesis
+# Thesis(jax phenotyping algorithm)
-This python scripts is related to master thesis work.
+This python script and excel filesare related to master thesis work.